ajwdewit/pcse_notebooks/readme.rst

 - **01 Getting Started with PCSE.ipynb** provides an impression of how PCSE works and what you can do with it
 - **02 Running with custom input data.ipynb** shows how you can run a model using your own input data instead of the demonstration data.
-- **03 running_LINTUL3.ipynb** a similar example, but instead using the LINTUL3 model instead of WOFOST.
+- **03 Running LINTUL3.ipynb** a similar example, but instead using the LINTUL3 model instead of WOFOST.
 - **04 Running PCSE in batch mode.ipynb** demonstrates how to run PCSE simulation in batch for a series of crops and year
 - **13 Simulating grassland productivity with LINGRA** demonstrates the LINGRA model for simulating productivity of grasslands

 Some more advanced features of PCSE are demonstrated in:

 - **05 Using PCSE WOFOST with a CGMS8 database.ipynb** this shows how to retrieve data from a CGMS database and run crop model simulations with WOFOST using that data.
-- **06_advanced_agromanagement_with_PCSE.ipynb** demonstrates advanced aspects of the agromanagement definitions including scheduling events based on date and state variables.
+- **06 Advanced agromanagement with PCSE.ipynb** demonstrates advanced aspects of the agromanagement definitions including scheduling events based on date and state variables.
 - **07 Running crop rotations.ipynb** provides insight on how to run crop rotations with PCSE models.

 Finally, highly advanced subjects are treated that require quite some background knowledge and python programming skills:

-- **08a_data_assimilation_with_the_EnKF.ipynb** provides an introduction to data assimilation with the ensemble Kalman filter.
+- **08a Data assimilation with the EnKF.ipynb** provides an introduction to data assimilation with the ensemble Kalman filter.
-- **08b_data_assimilation_with_the_EnKF_Multitate.ipynb** demonstrates how to effectively load multiple states into the EnKF state vector.
+- **08b Data assimilation with the EnKF multistate.ipynb** demonstrates how to effectively load multiple states into the EnKF state vector.
 - **09 Optimizing parameters in a PCSE model.ipynb** demonstrates how to do parameter optimizations in PCSE.
 - **10 Sensitivity analysis of WOFOST** demonstrates how to use SAlib for sensitivity analysis